1031 Delaware Statutory Trust (DST) Attorneys

 As stated above, brokerage firms often focus on the tax advantages and income potential of DSTs and downplay the risks, illiquidity, and costs.
 However, they are required by FINRA rules to balance these considerations before making any DST recommendations and brokerage firms’ failure to properly disclose and account for these risks is often where they get in trouble when selling these products.

-Fortunately for investors who purchase a DST through a brokerage firm, FINRA does offer a process for attempting to recover investment losses called FINRA arbitration.
+Fortunately for investors who purchase a DST through a brokerage firm, you may be able to recover investment losses through FINRA arbitration.

 The White Law Group exclusively represents investors in claims against brokerage firms through the FINRA arbitration process.
 If you suffered losses investing in a Delaware Statutory Trust (DST), please call The White Law Group at 1-888-637-5510 for a free consultation.